2kofawsome/2ksGames/README.md

 # 2ksGames
-A collect of 2D turn based games that I have been creating from scratch, I have been trying to learn programming and not just learn how to look up what others have done in the past.
+A collection of 2D turn based games that I have been creating from scratch, I have been trying to learn programming and not just learn how to look up what others have done in the past.
 I used Python 3 for this code with the GUI from tkinter as well as a few google APIs.